-In the absence of readily determinable market values, management of the Board of Pensions values private partnerships at fair value, which ordinarily is the value determined by the respective general partners, in accordance with procedures established by the Board of Pensions.
+In the absence of readily determinable market values, management of the Board of Pensions values private partnerships using net asset value per share or its equivalent.
 These investments are not traded, have restrictions on resale, and are subject to the terms of the partnerships' offering documents.
 Due to the inherent uncertainty in valuation, the estimated values may differ from the values that would have been used had a ready market for these investments existed, and the differences could be material.